-The MSC7110 external signals are organized into functional groups.
-Table 1-1 lists the functional groups and the number of signal connections in each group, and it references the table that lists multiplexed signals within each group.
+The MSC7112 external signals are organized into functional groups.
+Table 1-1 lists the functional groups and the number of signal connections in each group, and it references the table that gives a detailed listing of multiplexed signals within each group.

-Most MSC7110 external peripherals are configured through Ports A-D. The port configuration registers allow signal lines to be configured as software-controlled or hardware-controlled.
+Most MSC7112 external peripherals are configured through ports A-D. The port configuration registers allow signal lines to be configured as software-controlled or hardware-controlled.
 If a signal is configured as software-controlled, it can be further defined as an input or an output.
 For port A, some signals configured as inputs may be configured as general-purpose signals or as maskable interrupt lines.
 If a signal is configured as hardware-controlled, it has a special function supporting one of the peripheral interfaces (for example, the HDI16).
 Some signals can also have an alternate hardware function (such as the CLKO signal).
-Figure 1-1 shows the MSC7110 external signals organized by hardware-controlled function.
+Figure 1-1 shows the MSC7112 external signals organized by hardware-controlled function.
 Figure 1-2 shows the configuration combinations for signals enabled through ports A-D.